Preparing for the Financial Aspects of CHD

 How do I obtain an estimate?

-If you have insurance, check with your insurance carrier or contact the Financial Counseling Team to help determine your out-of-pocket cost or to obtain an estimate if you are self-pay.
+If you have insurance, check with your insurance carrier or contact our Financial Counseling Team to help determine your out-of-pocket cost or to obtain an estimate if you are self-pay.
 The estimates team can provide the necessary CPT codes to help families understand their medical bills better.

 Do I need to tell my insurance carrier I’m coming?